unm-digital-history/campus-history/essays/lobo-statues/index.md

 caption="Previous and new location of the Lobo"
 %}

-{% include scrollybox/bg.html
-  height="220"
-  image-url="images/lobo-image-4.jpg"
-  pre-box-space = "100vh"
-  font-size = "250%"
-  line-height = "150%"
-  box-content='
-       You know, quite often after looking at something for ten years, you want to disown authorship.
-But on the contrary, I look back on my work ten years later and I'm still proud I made him.'
-%}

 ## Hodgin Hall Lobo

 An additional version of Tatschl's Lobo can be seen in the oversized recasting of the lobo's head outside of Hodgin Hall.